ogsadmin/ctrlx-automation-sdk/README.md

 >
 > A good source of information is the [ctrlx-automation-sdk/blob/main/scripts/environment/cloud-config](https://github.com/ogsadmin/ctrlx-automation-sdk/blob/main/scripts/environment/cloud-config) file in the repo, check additionally (e.g. for the list of packages to install).

+## Bugs and known issues

+This section is relevant for SDK V3.6 and OS version V3.6.1 (automation core V3.6.1).

+- App application data cleanup

+  Uninstalling an application does not correctly clean up the application data folder at `/var/snap/rexroth-solutions/common/solutions/DefaultSolution/configurations/appdata/<appname>`.
+If the layout of the app data changes (or some mistake happens during development), then this must be deleted manually.

+## Hints

+The following might come in handy to debug your snaps on a physical device:

+- Request root access to the CtrlX device:
+- Show the snap logs:
+	- connect over ssh and run `snap logs <snapname> -f` to get realtime logs
+	- configure syslog and point to your syslog collector
+- Run an interactive shell inside the snap container:
+	1. ssh into the device
+	2. run `snap run --shell <snapname>`

 ## Installation of the App Build Environment

 __To develop ctrlX Apps we recommend to use a ctrlX App Build Environment.__ Otherwise a Ubuntu Server or Desktop system is needed.